DataDog/kics/documentation/rules/terraform/aws/elasticsearch_domain_not_encrypted_node_to_node.md

 ### Description

  Enabling node-to-node encryption for an Elasticsearch domain ensures that data transferred between nodes in the Elasticsearch cluster is securely encrypted, preventing unauthorized access to data in transit.
-Without this configuration, as in the example where the `node_to_node_encryption` block is omitted, sensitive data could be intercepted by attackers during communication between cluster nodes.
-The secure configuration requires adding the block:
+If the `node_to_node_encryption` block is omitted, sensitive data could be intercepted by attackers during communication between cluster nodes.
+To secure the domain, configure:

 ```
 node_to_node_encryption {